Nordic ACC Championship 2012

 C3.
 Start the race

 Start as soon as all boats have entered the server.
-If boats are missing, wait 5 minutes before the race is started.
+If boats are missing, wait until 21:05 CET before the race is started.
 Do not restart for skippers entering after this time limit, unless they were in the race lobby with problems getting in to the particular race.
+For race Q1, do not start the race unless all assigned skippers have entered, or the RC is done assigning reserve skippers.

 C4.
 After each race